rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 Based on our use case, Carol could include a triple with a link to the SPARQL endpoint at `http://attacker.com/sparql`.
 If Alice makes use of a hybrid LTQP engine with an adaptive query planner, this internal query planner could decide to make use of this malicious endpoint once it has been discovered.
-Depending on the query planner, this could mean that intermediate results from the traversal process such as Bob's telephone are used as input to the malicious SPARQL endpoint.
+Depending on the query planner, this could mean that non-public intermediate results from the traversal process such as Bob's telephone are used as input to the malicious SPARQL endpoint.
 Other query planning algorithms could even decide to send the full original SPARQL query into the malicious endpoint.
 Depending on the engine and its query plan,